jayhan94/kilocode-rules/rules-architect/plan.md

 ---
 Before every Plan/Architect task ALWAYS do 2 things:
 a.
 Read the existing documentation and plans in `.kilocode/rules/memory-bank/` (architecture, PRDs, technical docs, active context, plans and tasks).
 b.
-Get required solution conytext from the code files in `src` and other codes at other places.
+Get required solution context from the code files in `src` and other codes at other places.
 ---
 # Below is the Planning Workflow to follow: